vonglasow/atoum-documentation/source/en/chapter1.rst

 .. _very-basic-example:

-Very basic example
+Basic example
 ~~~~~~~~~~~~~~~~~~

-atoum wants you to write a test class for each class you want to test.
-As an example, if you want to test the famous HelloTheWorld class, you'll have to write the test\units\HelloTheWorld test class.
+You have to write a test class per class.

+So if you want to test the infamous HelloWorld class, you have to write the test\units\HelloWorld test class.

-NOTE : atoum is, of course, namespaces aware.
-As an example, to test the Hello\The\World class, you'll write the \Hello\The\tests\units\World class.
+NOTE : atoum takes namespaces into account.
+If you want to test the Vendor\Project\HelloWorld class, you have to write the \Vendor\Project\tests\units\HelloWorld class.

-Here is the code of your HelloTheWorld class that we'll be using as a first example.
-This class will be located in PROJECT_PATH/classes/HelloTheWorld.php
+Following is the code of your HelloWorld class we're going to test.

 .. code-block:: php

    <?php
-   /**
-    * The class to be tested
-    */
+   # src/Vendor/Project/HelloWorld.php

+   namespace Vendor\Project;

-   class HelloTheWorld
+   class HelloWorld
    {
        public function getHiAtoum ()
        {